Shell Data Processing - Sort (the content of a file line by line)

 About

-sort is a filter program that sort
+sort is a core util command line that acts as a filter program to sort

 Syntax